 Video games have had content ratings for most of their existence by now.
 Since 1994, the Entertainment Software Rating Board (ESRB) has given ratings to video games sold in the US for content, much like how the MPAA offers movie ratings.

-The ratings are usually: E (“everyone”), E10+ (“everyone 10 and up”), T (“teen”), and M (“mature”), which all roughly correspond to movie ratings’ G, PG, PG-13, and R. (There’s also the rarely seen ratings EC for “early childhood” and AO for “adults only.”)
+The ratings are usually: E (“everyone”); E10+ (“everyone 10 and up”); T (“teen”); and M (“mature”).
+All of these roughly correspond to movie ratings’ G, PG, PG-13, and R. (There’s also the rarely seen ratings EC for “early childhood” and AO for “adults only.”)
 The ratings also come with short descriptions of the game’s content (“mild language,” “crude humor,” “violence,” etc.).

 On top of that, there’s also parental controls built into all modern video game consoles.
 USA Today has an article explaining how to set them on the PlayStation 4, Xbox One, and Nintendo Switch.

-Overall, video games have obviously grown well past being a “time-wasting toy,” “fad,” or “something only for kids,” and are as much a part of American entertainment as movies, TV, or comics.
-The only people at this point likely to be convinced by “video games cause gun violence” arguments nowadays are probably either: those that never played them or liked them in the first place; those against gun control and looking to blame anything but lenient gun control laws; or the type of scolding killjoy parents one finds in some sitcoms and cartoons (who as people are so boring they’d put coffee to sleep).
+Overall, video games have obviously grown well past being a “time-wasting toy,” “fad,” or “something only for kids”; they’re now as much a part of American entertainment as movies, TV, or comics.
+The only people likely to be convinced by “video games cause gun violence” arguments nowadays are probably either: those that never played them or liked them in the first place; those against gun control and looking to blame anything but lenient gun control laws; or the type of scolding killjoy parents one finds in some sitcoms and cartoons (who as people are so boring they’d put coffee to sleep).

 Contrary to the negative video game rhetoric, various studies show little or no link between video games and increased violence.
 As the above infographic suggests, other nations play many of the same video games popular here in the US.
 However, they don’t come close to our rate of deaths through firearm usage or mass shootings.